REAL705 - Global Real Estate: Risk, Politics and Culture (Course Syllabus)

 Other Information: Lecture with discussion required.

-REAL723 - INTRO TO REAL ESTATE (Course Syllabus)
+REAL723 - Introduction to Real Estate (Course Syllabus)

 The goal of this class is to help students become informed consumers of real estate advice.
 The class material breaks down into four major sections: 1) The financial risk and return of property level real estate investments.
 Be able to interpret, understand and evaluate a real estate property investment pro forma.
 2) The legal landscape for investing in real estate and using legal structures to manage risk.
 3) The economics of commercial real estate markets.
 Understanding the forces that will determine the value and income-producing potential of a real estate investment.
 4) Important real estate issues of the day.